inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 TODO neural network jo comprimise a ketto kozott

 The neural network error model is a good compromise between these two methods.
 The idea is to create a large training dataset containing the channel parameters and outcomes of many receptions using symbol-level simulation, and use it to train the neural network.
-We use this neural network as the error model, which gives an estimation of the packet error rate for similar channel conditions.
+We use this neural network as the error model, which gives an estimation of the packet error rate for similar channel conditions in packet level simulations.

+.. .. note:: With this process, a neural network error model can be created for any wireless technology which has a symbol-level simulation model.

+.. **TODO** its used instead of the packet level

 .. -> relatively good estimation